zulip/zulip/templates/zerver/github-error.md

 * You have set `SOCIAL_AUTH_GITHUB_KEY` in `{{ settings_path }}` and
 `social_auth_github_secret` in `{{ secrets_path }}` with the values
 from your OAuth application.

+* Navigate back to the login page and attempt the GitHub auth flow again.